maheshgitte77/V3Enhancement/microservices/response-analysis-service/docs/BASEANSWR_IMPLEMENTATION_SUMMARY.md

 {
   "experience": "3",
   "jobRole": "Software Developer",
-  "QuestionAnalyzed": "Explain the difference between let and var in JavaScript", "candidateAnswer": "let has block scope while var has function scope", "baseAnswer": "let is block-scoped and var is function-scoped. let prevents hoisting issues.",
+  "question": "Explain the difference between let and var in JavaScript", "candidateAnswer": "let has block scope while var has function scope", "baseAnswer": "let is block-scoped and var is function-scoped. let prevents hoisting issues.",
   // ... other required fields